MSS-Shalavritha/SDM-Spring2023-maintenance-portfolio/README.md

 Also continued learning Tailwind css on YouTube, in particularly learnt about icons : https://www.youtube.com/playlist?list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw

-**Pull Request**: https://github.com/ChicoState/PantryNode/pull/224 - Assigned myself on this Pull request, initially worked on this pull request as a **parallel programmer** , in particular to **sorting data and category filter**.
+**Pull Request 1**: https://github.com/ChicoState/PantryNode/pull/224 - Worked on this Pull request, initially worked on this pull request as a **parallel programmer** , in particular to **sorting data and category filter**.

-**Issue 2**: https://github.com/ChicoState/PantryNode/pull/191 - Assigned on this issue for **replacing the rendering view template in backend with the JSON response** - Performed below commits for this issue:
+**Pull Request 2**: https://github.com/ChicoState/PantryNode/pull/191 - Worked on this Pull request for **replacing the rendering view template in backend with the JSON response** - Performed below commits for this issue:

 **Commit (Developer Operations)**: https://github.com/ChicoState/PantryNode/pull/191/commits/3e3a419a97d4074207cd4195b73e396ea820d831